-Appropriate and properly implemented keyword research is a critical component of our expert link building services.
+Appropriate and properly implemented keyword research tool is a critical component of our expert link building services.

 There are countless tools on the market that estimate keyword search volume.
 Here we have chosen to discuss only three.

-The most common is by using what Google says about itself with its Keyword Planner tool.
+The most common is by using what Google or search engines says about themselves with its Keyword Planner tool.
 Note:

-It’s also important to know this tool doesn’t tell you whether the data is for mobile or desktop applications.
+It’s also important to know this free Google keyword tool doesn’t tell you whether the data is for mobile or desktop applications.
 Instead, the numbers Google tells you are estimates by adding volumes for various devices and search methods.

-For instance, Keyword Planner may show search volume for ‘HDMI’ and ‘high-definition multimedia interface’ as the same.
+For instance, Keyword Planners may show the search volume for ‘HDMI’ and ‘high-definition multimedia interface’ as the same.
 But we know – logically – that more people search by the acronym; many searchers don’t even know what HDMI stands for.

-This shows the limits of the Keyword Planner, so bear this in mind.
+This shows the limits of the Keyword Planners, so bear this in mind.

 I regularly check Ahrefs Keywords Explorer for determining the volume and difficulty of various keywords as well as the PPC cost for bidding on them: